- Search The Registry

 Lubricator Cupdesign patent

 *On this date in 1872, Black inventor Elijah McCoy patented the Lubricator Cup.
-The devise dripped small amounts of oil onto moving engine parts, saving businesses time and money.
+The device dripped small amounts of oil onto moving engine parts, saving businesses time and money.
 The patent #129,843.

 It was used with steam engines.
 A hollow tube projected down from the bottom of the cup into a steam chamber.
 There was a valve at the top end of the tube and a piston at the lower end.
 Steam in the cylinder activated the piston, releasing the oil.
 A year later, McCoy improved on his original model so that oil was released only when there was no longer steam in the chamber.